 Allow Independent Road-testing and Clean Air Lovers & Lobbyists

-organise the seminar "What role can Ecoscore play in EU car labelling?" with the aim to give a clear understanding of the
+organised the seminar "What role can Ecoscore play in EU car labelling?" with the aim to give a clear understanding of the

 EU Car Labelling Directive 2020.